Tattoo Aftercare: Tips and Tricks for People With Sensitive Skin

 I knew after my first tattoo that I would have to find a special aftercare routine.
-My skin was red and swollen for a couple days, but luckily the reaction was not bad enough to harm my tattoos.
+My skin was red and swollen for a couple of days, but luckily the reaction was not bad enough to harm my tattoos.
 I just have to pay extra attention to how I heal them.

 Skin type can greatly affect how you heal and will determine which aftercare regimen works best for you.
 In some extreme cases, skin conditions and sensitivity may prevent you from being able to get tattooed at all.
 If you are worried about whether or not your tattoo will heal correctly, discuss your concerns with a dermatologist or tattoo professional.